denten-books/plain-text/1-metaphor.md

 > thus disorganized, language will be dead to all the nobler purposes of human
 > intercourse [@shelley_essays_1840].

-Shelley anticipated what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000;
+In this, Shelley anticipated what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000; @billig_metaphor_2005].
-@billig_metaphor_2005].
 Metaphors do not "die" as such.
 They continue to live, but also become naturalized: that is understood literally.
 They create connections that with time become habituated and invisible to their users.
 In other words, taken for literal truth, the metaphor loses its metaphoric quality.
 For example, for many readers the very idea of a "dead metaphor" itself may no longer evoke death as such.
 Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "conventional" or "idiomatic metaphors."[^ln4-dead] In Shelley view, such metaphors are destined to become dead and habituated only to be reborn again in poetry.
 At its most generative stage, the metaphor actively produces new meaning.
 The creative juxtaposition between two as before unrelated domains brings new aspects of experience to light.
 But with time, the poetic metaphor becomes a tired cliché.
 It longer "perpetuates understanding."
 It dies in a sense of becoming a mere shortcut to understanding.
 In Viktor Shklovsky's words, we "cease to experience" the trope.
 The metaphor "dries up" when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
-It no longer generates new connection between domains, but merely reinforces existing ones.
-In Vilem Flusser's words, habituated idiom proceeds smoothly, giving us no pause, without bumps or interruptions [@flusser_freedom_2003, 13 and 82].
+It no longer generates new connections between domains, but merely reinforces existing ones.
+In Vilem Flusser's words, also quoted in the introduction, habituated idiom proceeds smoothly, giving us no pause, without bumps or interruptions [@flusser_freedom_2003, 13 and 82].

 Lakoff famously took exception with the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated still play a vital part in